muellerberndt/obfuscation-metrics/writeups/03a_control_flow_and_data_obfuscation.md

 - Functions: 13
 - Compiler cmdline: clang -Os

 Mini-TOTP is a self-contained OATH-TOTP implementation with a hardcoded seed.
-Normalized compression distance and increase in Kolmogorov complexity were calculated for various combinations of obfuscating transformations.
+Normalized compression distance and absolute increase in Kolmogorov complexity were calculated for various combinations of obfuscating transformations.

 |Transformation|Cmdline|ΔK|NCD|
 |---|---|---|---|